Help the Higgins #VoteClimate campaign

 Previous local Vote Climate campaigns contributed to a strong swing against national trends in Kooyong, and also helped elect a local Council with a much more progressive outlook on climate.

-There are many ways you can help in our upcoming elections.
+We would also love you to help with pre-poll, polling day, calling volunteers and social media.
 Sign up in the form below to keep updated with Lighter Footprints or connect with our VoteClimate campaign.

 Let’s make climate the number one issue in Higgins.